isomerpages/mas-moneysense/_insurance/Understanding Life Insurance.md

 moneys under all insured policies are also covered.
 The PPF Scheme, however, does not cover policies issued by overseas branches of a registered life insurer incorporated in Singapore.</p>
-<p>Singapore Deposit Insurance Corporation (SDIC) provides protection for
+<p>Singapore Deposit Insurance Corporation provides protection for guaranteed
-guaranteed benefits of life insurance policies, subject to applicable limits.</p>
+benefits of life insurance policies, subject to applicable limits.</p>
 <p>For example, for individual life and voluntary group life policies, there
 is a limit of S$500,000 for the guaranteed sum assured and S$100,000 for the guaranteed surrender value per life assured per insurer.</p>